 With TransPRK No Touch, the epithelium is removed with the laser followed by prescription correction by the same equipment so no change over to another machine is required.
 (This differs from LASIK in which the Femtosecond laser is used first followed by the excimer laser second).
 The procedure is smooth, painless and quick making even the most apprehensive patients feel comfortable.
 TransPRK is performed under local anaesthetic drops in under 5 minutes on each eye.

 A soft contact lens is placed on the eye for 4-7 days to help with the healing process before being removed by Dr Gupta.

 About LASIK laser eye surgery

 LASIK is a popular method of laser vision correction.
 The procedure involves the creation of a corneal flap using a Femtosecond laser and then correction of the shape of the cornea using the Schwind Amaris laser.
 The procedure is painless and delivers optimum visual outcomes.
 During your consultation, Dr Gupta will discuss the pros and cons of both laser options so you can make an informed choice about the best method for you.

 How much does laser eye surgery cost?

 The cost of your laser eye surgery will depend on a number of factors including the type of surgical method used and the amount of vision correction required.
-After a full consultation, Dr Gupta will give you a detailed quote for your laser eye surgery procedure and advise on available offers and payment options.
+After a full consultation, Dr Gupta will give you a detailed quote for your laser eye surgery procedure.
 The price includes a follow up appointment and subsequent routine check-ups for a full year following your treatment.
 In some cases, a second (enhancement) procedure may be recommended.
 If there is room to further improve your vision, Dr Gupta does not charge extra for this service.